 METEO 3 is a General Education course offered by the Department of Meteorology.
 The course is designed specifically for distance learners seeking general science credit.
 METEO 3 will introduce to you a wide variety of basic atmospheric concepts so that you can become a better "weather consumer" (better understand and evaluate weather information) and gain a better understanding of "how the weather works."

-METEO 3 combines a traditional textbook with digital video, audio, simulation models, virtual field trips to online data resources, and interactive quizzes that provide instantaneous feedback.
-The course consists of 12 lessons, plus a course orientation week at the beginning of the semester.
-Lessons consist of an offline reading assignment, along with online interactive exercises, links, animations, movies, and supplementary explanations of basic scientific principles.
+METEO 3 uses online text with digital video, audio, simulation models, virtual field trips to online data resources, and interactive quizzes that provide instantaneous feedback.
+The course consists of 13 lessons, plus a course orientation week at the beginning of the semester.
+Lessons consist of an online reading assignment, which includes interactive exercises, links, animations, movies, and supplementary explanations of basic scientific principles.

 When you successfully complete this course, you will be prepared to: